WHO WAS RICHARD HARDY?

 - 1995: The school adds grades nine through 12.

 - 2001: As the school celebrates its 75th anniversary, the facility’s electrical wiring and plumbing are upgraded.
 A central heat and air system is added.

 - 2006: The school builds a new gym with classrooms above and a new cafeteria.

 - 2016: The school celebrates its 90th anniversary.
 Commemorative skillets made by Lodge are available for purchase.

 Historic photos and information are from school archives.

 Click here to review, download or print our “A Legacy of Learning” brochure.

 Founded in 1926 on industrialist Richard Hardy’s passionate vision for education, the historic school, in the heart of the Richard City community, adheres to that ambitious idea today, preparing students in pre-kindergarten through 12th grade.

-Alumni Graduates interested in the RHMS Alumni Association can contact Beth Webb, Director of Schools.
+Alumni Graduates interested in the RHMS Alumni Association can contact Reggie Culpepper, Director of Schools.